fernandosjp/tesouro-investor/README.rst

 -------------

 * start using issues instead of readme lol
+* implement cli with argparse or other
 * organize structure to publish in pypi
     * Finish setup.py
     * Finish setup.cfg
     * Finish README.rst
-* implement cli with argparse
 * support python 3
 * load alerts.json from root (include in MANIFEST.in)
 * treat "No internet connection" Exception
-* add setup.py
 * use jinja2 to send e-mails
 * tests for exceptions in Email send process